ptsteadman/notebook/stories/a-quiet-new-voice.md

 <!-- need to make it flow -->
 <!-- needs 1/3 more -->

-Even though Feyerabend would be living in Poland for over a year, it felt like she was going on an exciting vacation.
+A driver drove Feyerabend from the airport to her new apartment, set back from the road in a stand of old oak trees.
+Feyerabend would be living in Poland for over a year, but it felt like she was on an exciting vacation.

 An email from Addison Chen had explicitly suggested that she spend her first week in Warsaw 'getting situated', not working.
 Feyerabend decided to go along with this.

-what the project is

-A driver drove her from the airport to her new apartment, set back from the road in a stand of old oak trees.

 <hr>

 The next day was warm and summery, and Feyerabend decided to go to a nearby